⏳ 10 min read · Last updated: March 2026

 💰 3.
 VIVOSUN T5 Linear Strips: Best Budget Pick

 The VIVOSUN T5 strips are what I would choose if money and space are the two biggest constraints.
-They are slim, simple, quiet, and much less intimidating than a panel light if you are just trying to grow a little basil or a few herbs over one compact system.
+They are slim and quiet.
+They are also far less intimidating than a panel, especially if you only want basil over one compact system.

-This is also the easiest option to tuck under a shelf or mount above a small kit.
-The frame stays slim.
-Fan noise is not an issue here.
+It is also the easiest option to tuck under a shelf, since the frame stays slim.
+Fan noise is never an issue.
 Setup is about as low-fuss as it gets.
-Just keep expectations realistic, because these are best for one small growing area, not a wider setup.
+Still, these suit one small area rather than a wide spread.

 The tradeoff is that you give up some flexibility and coverage.
-So if you plan to expand or want one light to do a bit of everything, step up to the Mars.
+So if you plan to expand, or if you want one light to do everything, step up to the Mars instead.
 But if you want a cheap, clean starting point, this one is hard to beat.
 Curious what running these strips actually costs per month?
 Check the grow light electricity cost guide.

 If you just want an affordable way to get started this weekend, this is the one to pick up.